 1. Start with a budget

 One of the first steps to managing your money – and the emotions surrounding it – is to create a budget.
-A budget can help take away some of the stress money creates because it gives you an action plan.
+A budget can help take away some of the stress money creates because it gives you an action plan to follow.
 Putting your budget in writing can help you better understand how much money is coming in and going out of your household, and more importantly, what the money is being spent on each month.

 This knowledge and organization can help cut unnecessary purchases and create a long-term savings plan.
-It should also be a working document that you and everyone in your household review and discuss together on a regular basis.
+It should also be a working document that you and everyone in your household can review and discuss together on a regular basis.

 A budget isn’t an end-all, be-all solution to money management.
-Life can throw you curveballs, and sometimes change can be hard.
+Life can throw you curveballs and sometimes change can be hard.
 A new child, school, divorce, retirement and even medical events can leave you feeling overwhelmed emotionally and financially.

-In these uncomfortable times, it’s important to address the situation head on and find a long-term solution that works for your family.
+In these uncomfortable times, it’s important to address the situation head on and find a long-term solution that works for you and your family.
 Often, the best way to sort through these situations is to speak with someone about your concerns and work together to find the best way to move forward financially.
 It’s okay to ask for help from a friend, banker or trusted family member.

 3. Ask questions and understand your finances